dgraph-io/dgraph-docs/content/graphql/schema/ids.md

 }
 ```

 In a single page app, you'll want to render the page for `http://.../posts/0x123` when a user clicks to view the post with id `0x123`.
-You app can then use a `getPost(id: "0x123") { ... }` GraphQL query to fetch the data to generate the page.
+Your app can then use a `getPost(id: "0x123") { ... }` GraphQL query to fetch the data to generate the page.

 For input and output, `ID`s are treated as strings.